sandxxax/LDPTrace-implementation/README.md

 # LDPTrace-implementation

-This repository implements the LDPTrace- a tool which helps with Local Differential Privacy for Trajectories.
+This repository implements the LDPTrace - a tool which helps with Local Differential Privacy for Trajectories.

-This is the Python implementation for the paper: [LDP-Trace](https://www.vldb.org/pvldb/vol16/p1897-gao.pdf)
+This is the Python implementation for the paper: [LDPTrace](https://www.vldb.org/pvldb/vol16/p1897-gao.pdf)

 > Yuntao Du, Yujia Hu, Zhikun Zhang, Ziquan Fang, Lu Chen, Baihua Zheng and Yunjun Gao (2023).
 LDPTrace: Locally Differentially Private Trajectory Synthesis.
 Paper in [arXiv](https://arxiv.org/abs/2302.06180) or [PVLDB](https://www.vldb.org/pvldb/vol16/p1897-gao.pdf).
 In VLDB'23, Vancouver, Canada, August 28 to September 1, 2023.

-See the official notes by the authors [blog](https://research.zealscott.com/blog/2023/04/22/LDPTrace/) for the introduction to this work.
+> See the official notes by the authors [blog](https://research.zealscott.com/blog/2023/04/22/LDPTrace/) for the introduction to this work.

-## Environment Requirements
+## 1. Environment Requirements

 - Ubuntu OS
 - Python >= 3.8 (Anaconda3 is recommended)
 - numpy == 1.21.4

-## Dataset
+## 2. Dataset

-### Dataset Statistics
+### a.
+Dataset Statistics

 The experiment was conducted on the oldenberg trajectory datasets.
 The overall statistics are listed below: